-Thanksgiving Pre Game Tips
+Thanksgiving Pre-Game Tips

 Have a Plan

-Sunday morning I listened to my wife and youngest daughter going over all the recipes, creating a shopping list for those items missing.
-My wife is much more organized than I am so I trust her talents in holiday cooking.
+Sunday morning, I listened to my wife and youngest daughter review all the recipes and create a shopping list for missing items.
+My wife is much more organized than I am, so I trust her talents in holiday cooking.